salilab/imp_spatiotemporal_tutorial/doc/snapshot_assess.md

 # Filtering good scoring models

-Initially, we want to the various alternative models to select those that meet certain parameter thresholds.
+Initially, we want to filter the various alternative models to select those that meet certain parameter thresholds.
 In this case, we filter the structural models in each snapshot by the median cross correlation with EM data.
 This involves three steps.
-In the first step, we look through the `stat.*.out` files to select the cross correlation with EM data, which, in this case, is labeled column 3, `GaussianEMRestraint_None_CCC`.
+In the first step, we look through the `stat.*.out` files to select the cross correlation with EM data, which, in this case, is labeled column `3`, `GaussianEMRestraint_None_CCC`.
 In other applications, the column that corresponds to each type of experimental data may change, depending on the scoring terms for each model.
 For each snapshot, a new file is written with this data (`{state}_{time}_stat.txt`).

 \code{.py}
 # state_dict - universal parameter